konstantinjdobler/dargparser/README.md

 Some of these changes have already been contributed back upstream.

-This code is distributed under the Apache 2.0 license, without restricting any rights by the HuggingFace team.
+This code is distributed under the Apache 2.0 license, without restricting any rights reserved by the HuggingFace team.